 With this approach, it will not be necessary to amend the premium filing if it turns out the distributions are completed before year end.
 Rather, after Form 501 (Post-Distribution Certification) is processed, PBGC will automatically prorate the premium, apply the Variable-rate Premium exemption (if applicable) and close out the premium account.
 Any overpayment will be available for refund.
-The refund can be requested by email or via the "Submit a Request" Quick Link from the My PAA Plan Page (See Appendix 3 for more information about the Quick Link feature).
+The refund can be requested by email or via the "Submit Request" link from the My PAA Plan Details Page.